morpho-org/metamorpho/certora/README.md

 - `solc` for solidity compiler version 0.8.21 which is used for compiling MetaMorpho
 - `solc8.19` for solidity compiler version 0.8.19 which is used for compiling Morpho Blue.

-The verification is run on modified source files, which is made available by running:
+The verification is run on modified source files, which are made available by running:

 ```
 make -C certora munged